Swag3009/swag3009.github.io/_posts/2025-07-31-PixelCompute.md

 And then, the ultimate realization hit me.

 During our college break, my friends and I took a trip to Sambalpur for semester registration.
-That’s when we got an email from our boss regarding our performance and mentionin my PTO chances were down to 50%.
+That’s when we got an email from our boss regarding our performance and mentioning my PTO chances were down to 50%.

 That’s when my dear friend Pradipta decided to resign (later he changed his mind).
 But I was still hopeful, until the travel pushed my body to its limits.
 My urticaria became uncontrollable.
 Even the medicines stopped working.
 After returning from Sambalpur, I was on a plain diet of over-boiled rice for three days.

 And then, for another college process, I had to go back to Sambalpur again.
 And yes, I missed the deadline again.

 By that point, I knew nothing could justify my missed deadlines anymore.
-Everyone else was doing great, without the stress I was drowning in.
-And I was underperforming constantly.
+Everyone else was doing great, without the stress while I was drowning in and was underperforming constantly.

 I remembered Suman explaining the kind of value the company expects from us, and I had to admit to myself: I wasn’t delivering that value.
 My goal had always been to become an asset to the company, not a liability.
 That’s why I was working so hard.
 But what was I doing?
 Repeatedly asking for opportunities without proving myself.
 It started feeling like begging and I hated seeing myself like that.
 I didn’t want to be a beggar.
 I wanted to be an achiever.